godotengine/godot-website/collections/_article/parallax-progress-report.md

 ### A fresh start

 `Parallax2D` is a new node intended as an all-in-one replacement for `ParallaxBackground` and `ParallaxLayer`.
 It has feature-parity with the old system along with some new goodies!
-This is only the beginning, though; There's tons of improvements that can still be made!
+This is only the beginning, though; there's tons of improvements that can still be made!
 It's flagged as experimental in 4.3 and is subject to change while we get some more feedback.
 The plan is to eventually deprecate (not remove) the old nodes, but rest assured, they won't be deprecated until we are confident they are fully superseded by `Parallax2D`.
 New features will be focused on `Parallax2D`, but we will still be accepting bug fixes for the old nodes.

 You can convert your current `ParallaxBackground` and `ParallaxLayer`s by clicking on your `ParallaxBackground` node in the scene tree, then `Convert to Parallax2D` from the context dropdown.
 Please give it a try!